Wheel not included

 6.6 Noise

-6.0 - Fair
+6.1 - Fair

-Bridgestone Reviews
+Bridgestone Dueler H/L 400 RFT Reviews

 Ratings data demonstrates the Bridgestone Dueler H/L 400 RFT delivers strong dry traction (scores 7-10) and reliable wet performance (scores 5-8) for highway-focused all-season use.
 However, winter traction (scores 0-8) shows significant variability, with ice/snow handling drawing frequent criticism.
 Treadwear scores (0-10) are polarized - some report excellent longevity while others note premature wear.
 Comfort receives mixed feedback, with noise levels (1-10) and ride quality (0-10) showing inconsistency across ratings.
 While the tire meets core expectations for highway stability and dry/wet safety, its winter capabilities and durability divide opinions, suggesting it performs best in mild climates with moderate driving demands.